sdiraimondo/Acoustic-Reality-AR-SXO/README.md

-# Acoustic-Reality-AR-SXO
+# Acoustic Reality AR-SXO - Minimal audio passive filter

-Acoustic Reality AR-SXO - Minimal audio passive filter A decade ago Acoustic Reality invented a capacitor-less serial crossover design for 2-way loudspeakers.
+A decade ago Acoustic Reality invented a capacitor-less serial crossover design for 2-way loudspeakers.
 Acoustic Reality has released the invention under the General Public License (GNU).

 Peter Thomsen,  Acoustic Reality - Denmark : I made the intention in year 2000.
 After several tests and analysis I released my AR-SXO hardware invention under the General Public License (GNU) in 2001, and it is still working :-)